SylvainJnn/SylvainJnn/README.md

 # What I did

 I did my Master's thesis in 2022 on Spot.
 My goal was to enhance a navigation software using ROS on spot to make the robot not only move in a room, but to make it navigates on multiple floors.
-Spot can navigate on a graph put a on map.
+Spot can navigate on a graph.
 Spot can create new waypoints, load a new set of wayopints and changing the map while navigating.
 It can also recognise stairs.

 <!--As job, I am now working on the navigation system for a terrastrial robots.
 -->